-Parents should not be held responsible for the bad behaviours of their kids.
-Parents should not feel bad, but the need of the time is, teaching their kids how to get a leash on their bad behaviours.
+Parents should not be held responsible for the bad behaviors of their kids.
+Parents should not feel bad, but the need of the time is, teaching their kids how to get a leash on their bad behaviors.
 Parents should take it as a part of the growing up process.
-Parents who receive complaints about their kids from the family daycare centres in Newmarket, then they should tell the day carers to be patient and explain to kids that what they have been doing is wrong and needs to be changed.
+Parents who receive complaints about their kids from the family daycare centres in Newmarket then should tell the day carers to be patient and explain to kids that what they have been doing is wrong and needs to be changed.
 If a certain thing has disturbed the child, then change the environment in order to diffuse his/her anger.
 If both kids and adults become angry at the same time, then the situation can get out of control.
 Kids will do anything to bring their parents into the yelling competition, but parents need to keep their cool and be calm in those situations.

 - Don’t bargain with your kids: Kids are very good at bargaining, so if they need a chocolate/candy or a certain toy, they will keep asking you for it the whole time you guys shop in the supermarket, but you need to stick to your guns.
 If you said no to them before, then stick to that decision.

 - Don’t nag your child from time to time: Give your child a bit of freedom to explore the world.
 Let them play the way they want.
-Of course, the behaviour of your child won’t improve overnight, but just pointing it out every single time will annoy them and as we all know, if parents say no to your kids regarding a certain thing, the more they do it.
+Of course, the behavior of your child won’t improve overnight, but just pointing it out every single time will annoy them and as we all know, if parents say no to their kids regarding a certain thing, the more they do it.
 The freedom you’ll give to your child will help him/her develop a personality as a natural procedure.
 You don’t want to put their thoughts and ideas into shackles.

 - Don’t keep an eye on your kids all the time: When you take your kids out in the park, then let them interact with kids of a similar age.
 You can stand at a distance and see how your child deals with other kids.
 You should only intervene when it becomes necessary.

 - Show your love: You love your child unconditionally, but you need to tell them that.
-When you keep shouting at them for their bad behaviour, they might think if they are unwanted in the house.
+When you keep shouting at them for their bad behavior, they might think if they are unwanted in the house.
 But, that’s not the case at all, and you need to show your love ten times more than your anger.

 Why Diana Daycare in Newmarket?